ArthurClemens/use-stream/README.md

   }
 })
 ```

+#### Optimizing the model instantiation

+With a POJO object the model streams will be called at each render.
+While this does't mean that streams are reset at each call (because their results are memoized), some overhead may occur, and you need to be careful if you are causing side effects.

-For more flexibility, pass a function that returns the model object.
-See also `defer`
+The optimization is to pass a function that returns the model object.
+This approach also gives more flexibility, for instance to connect model streams before passing the model.
-how to combine this for optimization.

 Example: